-Transit services and capital investments for Jefferson County were identified based on the needs assessment and alternatives analysis.
-Services include elements such as adding weekend service and additional weekday trips to existing Community Connector routes, providing a new midday medical/shopper shuttle service in Madras and Warm Springs, and providing service between Warm Springs and Government Camp; information on these planned services can be found in Chapter 8, Section 1 on pages [82 - 85 and 99 - 100].
-Capital investments include enhanced transit stops on existing routes, small-scale transit centers in Madras, Metolius, Culver, and Warm Springs, small facilities in Madras and Warm Springs for vehicle storage, and transit signal priority for US 97 through Madras.
-Information on these planned capital investments can be found in Chapter 8, Section 2 on pages [101 - 102].
+Transit services and capital investments for Prineville were identified based on the needs assessment and alternatives analysis.
+Services include elements such as re-routing Community Connector Route 26 to include the Redmond Airport and COCC, adding weekend service and additional weekday trips to the Community Connector, and providing a new midday medical/shopper shuttle service; information on these planned services can be found in Chapter 8, Section 1 on pages 82-85 and 100.
+Capital investments include enhanced transit stops on existing routes, a small-scale transit center, and a small facility for vehicle storage.
+Information on these planned capital investments can be found in Chapter 8, Section 2 on pages 101-103.